abdusamir/weather-journal-app/README.md

 	npm install express cors body-parser

-then open on the website folder and open cmd and then type node server.js on your machine open type 127.0.0.1:3000 and the website should work succesfully!
+then open on the website folder and open cmd and then type node server.js on your machine open type 127.0.0.1:3030 or localhost:3030 and the website should work succesfully!